Probably there is no exercise quite as good as swimming, and it isn’t very sure if who can name a better or cleaner sport.

 The length of time spent exposed to the sun should be very slight, to begin with, and each day a little longer time should be allowed so that who can build up some degree of resistance to sunburn.

 If someone were in difficulties, could you save that person from drowning even if you couldn’t swim?

-A person who can’t swim has no right being in deep water.
+A person who can swim has no right to be in deep water.
 Those who can swim wouldn’t get into difficulty if they obeyed the simple rules of water safety, many of which are mentioned above.

 Look for something to throw to the drowning person.
-Throw out to him a rope, a long stick, a tube, a log, etc. Any thing that will float may save his life.
+Throw out to him a rope, a long stick, a tube, a log, etc. Anything that will float may save his life.
 Anything he can hold while you pull him in will save his life.

-If you should drag an unconscious person from the water commence artificial respiration immediately, and send for or call out for a doctor.
+If you should drag an unconscious person from the water, commence artificial respiration immediately, and send for or call out for a doctor.
 Do not stop artificial respiration until a doctor tells you to do so.